opendocsg/slw-judgments-backfill/2001_SGHC_333/report.md

 ### THE SECOND ISSUE: CREDIBILITY OF THE DEFENCE WITNESSES

 DW2 and DW3, being relatives of the appellant, were interested witnesses.
-In **Thirumalai Kumar v PP** [1997] 3 SLR 434 , the court said of the appellant`s wife and mother: `Both were interested parties and there was every reason to treat their evidence with caution.`
+In **Thirumalai Kumar v PP** <span class="citation">[1997] 3 SLR 434</span> , the court said of the appellant`s wife and mother: `Both were interested parties and there was every reason to treat their evidence with caution.`

 There were two main issues in which material discrepancies in the defence`s evidence surface.
 First, the allegations of theft revealed the following weaknesses: